To Tell the Truth: Scoring

-Panelists receive 10 points for correctly identifying the central character, or 20 points for the final round (1 and 2 points in earlier episodes).
+Panelists receive 10 points for correctly identifying the central character in each round, or 20 points for the final round (1 and 2 points in earlier episodes).

 At the end of the episode, the losing panelist is subjected to some sort of minor humiliation; if panelists are tied, Bowman chooses the loser.
 In season one, the losing panelist was subjected to "Tweet a Lie," in which Anderson posted an embarrassing tweet to that panelist's Twitter account.
-Losing contestants are given a "dummy" crown.
+In later episodes, the panelist was awarded a "dummy" crown by Bowman and asked to promenade in the style of a beauty pageant winner.

 Starting with the August 11, 2019, episode, panelists who earn a perfect score win the "Doris Award," a gold-colored bust of Bowman.
 To date, three panelists have won the Doris Award: Oliver Hudson, on September 22, 2019; Deon Cole, on June 25, 2020; and Michael Strahan, on August 6, 2020.
 (Bowman had to play one round on Strahan's behalf, as he knew the central characters.)

 Panelists

 The first season featured three regular panelists: Betty White, NeNe Leakes, and Jalen Rose; White has appeared on all three broadcast network versions of the show.
-In season two, the regular panelists were eliminated (as was the house band), although Rose still made occasional appearances.
+In season two, the regular panelists were eliminated.

 To maintain social distancing during the COVID-19 pandemic, the sixth season reduced the number of panelists from four to three.

-To date, four panelists have made ten or more appearances on the show: Sherri Shepherd (eleven), Nikki Glaser (ten), Joel McHale (ten), and Jalen Rose (ten, including six as a season one regular).
+Four panelists made ten or more appearances on the show: Sherri Shepherd (eleven), Nikki Glaser (ten), Joel McHale (ten), and Jalen Rose (ten, including six as a season one regular).
 Former host Alex Trebek was a panelist in a 2018 episode, making him the first host to appear on a subsequent version as a panelist.